What is Early Intensive Behavioural Intervention?

 - Evaluate progress, making changes as needed.

-Does Early Intensive Behavioural Intervention work?
+Does Early Intensive Behavioural Intervention help autistic children?

 Who practises Early Intensive Behavioural Intervention?